 How to Keep Dishes From Rattling in Your RV

-Noise caused by dishes, pots & pans rattling in the RV during travel is a very common complaint from newer RVers.
+Noise caused by dishes, pots, and pans rattling in your RV during travel is a very common complaint among newer RVers.
 Fortunately, there are some very simple ways to deal with this annoying noise.

 Use Non-Adhesive Rubber/Grippy Shelf Liner Between Dishes